mantidproject/mantid/docs/source/algorithms/GravityCorrection-v1.rst

 .. include:: ../usagedata-note.txt

-.. testcode:: ILL Figaro: workspace with instrument where the z axis is parallel and in direction to the beam.
+.. testcode:: ILL Figaro: direct beam measurement; the instrument is such defined that the z axis is parallel and in direction to the beam.

         # Load an ILL Figaro File into a Workspace2D
         ws = LoadILLReflectometry('ILL/Figaro/592724.nxs')